-They were actually a electrical retailer, but the Barnet branch started selling records as well in the early nineteen-sixties.The company also had branches in Finchley Central, East Finchley, North Finchley and Whetstone, but as far as I know, only the Barnet branch ever sold records.
+They were actually a electrical retailer, but the Barnet branch started selling records as well in the early 1960s.The company also had branches in Finchley Central, East Finchley, North Finchley, and Whetstone, but as far as I know, only the Barnet branch ever sold records.
 I bought large numbers of records from there, as I worked in the area.
 I remember a very attractive young lady who used to work there, but she left around 1967 to get married.

-Comment: Hi, I grew up in North Finchley during the 1960-70s.
-I remember J&A very well, back then,they still stocked & sold bicycles.
+Comment: Hi, I grew up in North Finchley during the 1960s-70s.
+I remember J&A very well, back then they still stocked and sold bicycles.

-My friend David trained as a tv engineer, I also trained but with Russell Wood, New Barnet.
-J&A had very good reputation & it was sad to see another old TV electrical company close.
+My friend David trained as a TV engineer, I also trained but with Russell Wood, New Barnet.
+J&A had a very good reputation and it was sad to see another old TV electrical company close.
 Russell Wood followed a few years later, due to very stiff competition from the then multiple discount warehouses.

 Name: Lorraine Gardner